Jia22k/ToDoListReact/README.md

 # ToDoListReact

 ## Project Description
+This for my second project in CSDS 221, Full Stack Web Development.
 This project serves as a practical learning exercise for students exploring web application frameworks.
 The primary task is to develop a 'To Do' application that can be implemented using any SPA (Single Page Application) framework along with a compatible material library.
 Examples include React with Material-UI, Angular with Angular Material, or Vue with Vuetify.
-Vue paired with Vuetify is recommended to ensure compatibility and support during class debug sessions.

 ## Preview
 The application is designed to provide a simple yet effective user experience in managing tasks: